nytes75/access-s_download_data/README.md

 bash access-s_data.sh
 ```

-5. The script will start downloading the specified data files based on your settings.
-It will create subfolders for weekly, monthly, and seasonal data within the main folder.

-6. The script will check if the URLs are responsive before initiating downloads.
+The script will start downloading the specified data files based on your settings.
+It will create subfolders for weekly, monthly, and seasonal data within the main folder.Will also check if the URLs are responsive before initiating downloads.
 If a URL is unresponsive, it will be reported in the terminal.

-7. The script includes a random sleep period between downloads to prevent overwhelming the server.

-8. Once the script completes, you'll find the downloaded data in the specified main folder, organized by data type and variable.
+The script includes a random sleep period between downloads to prevent overwhelming the server.Once the script completes, you'll find the downloaded data in the specified main folder, organized by data type and variable.